kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

    kubectl get upstream default-my-nginx-443 -n gloo-system
    ```

 8. Create a gateway resource and specify the deprecated cipher suites for which you want to pass TLS traffic through to your upstream in the `passthroughCipherSuites` field of your `tcpGateway`.
+You can optionally log the ciphers that were sent by the clients by adding the `spec.options.accessLoggingService` section to your gateway configuration as shown in the following example.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1